-21. PATERNITY POLICY
+20. PATERNITY POLICY

-You have the right of three days of paid leave from the date of birth of the child.
-In addition to such entitlement, this policy outlines when an employee may be entitled to paternity leave and paternity pay, and sets out the arrangements for taking it.
+This policy outlines when an employee may be entitled to paternity leave and paternity pay, and sets out the arrangements for taking it.

 This policy does not form part of any employee's contract of employment and we may amend it at any time.